Virginia trio carries Cavaliers to first national championship

 Virginia (35-3) led 32-29 at halftime.
 Jerome nailed a 20-footer from the top of the key to cap a tug-of-war first half during which the teams combined for 10 3-pointers, five ties and four lead changes.

-The Red Raiders (31-7) were able to hang around thanks to 13 points off the bench — and 7 of 13 shooting to end the half.
+The Red Raiders (31-7) were able to hang around thanks to 13 points off the bench — and 7-of-13 shooting to end the half.

 —By Jeff Reynolds, Field Level Media